EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

 Customizing the Form Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Unlike the properties displayed on the ``list``, ``search`` and ``show`` views,
+you can't easily override the template fragment used to render each form field.
-EasyAdmin forms follow the same mechanism defined by Symfony to
+Instead, EasyAdmin forms follow the same mechanism defined by Symfony to
 `customize individual form fields`_.

 Imagine a form field where you want to include a ``<a>`` element that links to